Neil Leach: Academic history

+He is Professor at Florida International University, the European Graduate School and Tongji University.
+He has also taught at the Architectural Association School of Architecture, Harvard University, Columbia University, Cornell University, SCI-Arc, University of Southern California, University of Nottingham, University of Bath, University of Brighton, Dessau Institute of Architecture, Royal Danish Academy of Art, and Institute for Advanced Architecture of Catalonia.
+He is currently the Director of the Doctor of Design program at Florida International University.
+He is an academician within the Academy of Europe, and has also been a NASA Innovative Advanced Concepts Fellow.
+He is co-founder of DigitalFUTURES.

 Academic interests

 Leach's initial research interests focused on the Italian Renaissance.
 His first publication was a translation from the Latin of de re aedificatoria, the fifteenth century treatise on architecture written by Italian humanist, Leon Battista Alberti.
 The translation was undertaken under the supervision of Joseph Rykwert.

-Subsequently his interests shifted into the realm of contemporary architectural theory, and he developed a particular interest in Continental Philosophy and its potential impact on architectural thinking.
+Subsequently, his interests shifted into the realm of contemporary architectural theory, and he developed a particular interest in Continental Philosophy and its potential impact on architectural thinking.
 Leach's position in regards to architectural theory was first set out in the "cultural reader" he edited, Rethinking Architecture (1997).
 The book contained a selection of well-known writings about architecture written by thinkers within Continental Philosophy, ranging from Hermeneutics and Phenomenology to Structuralism and Deconstruction, prefaced by Leach's own introductions.
 Among the authors included were: Jacques Derrida, Martin Heidegger, Umberto Eco, Michel Foucault, Jean Baudrillard and Walter Benjamin.
 What the selection set out to represent was a rethinking of architectural practice; making it a critical activity, not simply accepting the given paradigm, while at the same time placing architecture within the realm of cultural studies.
 He subsequently published a series of edited volumes and monographs based on material from that book.

-His more recent work has developed in the direction of materialism and computation, inspired in part by the work of Gilles Deleuze and Manuel DeLanda but also by new scientific thinking.
+His work then developed in the direction of materialism and computation, inspired in part by the work of Gilles Deleuze and Manuel DeLanda but also by new scientific thinking.
 This informs his curatorial work and design teaching which engage extensively with scripting and digital fabrication.
 He is the co-recipient of two NASA grants to explore the potential use of the robotic fabrication technology, Contour Crafting, for building structures on the Moon and Mars.

+Currently, he is working in the field of architecture and artificial intelligence, where he has published two books, Architecture in the Age of Artificial Intelligence: An Introduction to AI for Architects and Machine Hallucinations: Architecture and AI, and has contracts to publish three more.
+He also engages with the field of neuroscience.